Submission of manuscripts

 In case the authors of scholarly work will not be able to pay the article processing charges, they can send a request letter to Editor-in-Chief (EIC) at [email protected] & [email protected] with proper justification.
 EIC decision will be final in any case.

-Indo Global J Pharm Sci will be published as 4 issues in a year.
+Indo Global J Pharm Sci will be published on Regular basis (365 days/year) with no issues.
 All the rights are reserved.
 Apart from any fair dealing for the purpose of research or personal study, or any critical suggestion or review, no part of the publication can be reproduced, stored, or transmitted, in any form or by any means without prior permission of the Editor-in-Chief, Indo Global J Pharm Sci.
 IGJPS and /or its publisher /or editorial members cannot be held responsible for any error or for any consequences arising from the use of the information contained in this journal.
 The soft copy of the article will be delivered through e mail only to the affiliated authors/institutes.
 If the copies of article/articles returns, due to incomplete or incorrect or changed e- mails of the authors, in such cases the authors/institutes will be responsible for updating the correct e-mail address.
 It will be illegal to acquire copies of articles of IGJPS from other sources, one cannot resale or give away the copy of articles of IGJPS for the commercial or library purpose.